Koenkk/zigbee2mqtt.io/docs/devices/SSM-U01.md

 * `device_temperature_calibration`: Calibrates the device_temperature value (absolute offset), takes into effect on next report of device.
 The value must be a number.

+* `energy_calibration`: Calibrates the energy value (percentual offset), takes into effect on next report of device.
+The value must be a number.

+* `energy_precision`: Number of digits after decimal point for energy, takes into effect on next report of device.
+The value must be a number with a minimum value of `0` and with a with a maximum value of `3`

+* `power_calibration`: Calibrates the power value (percentual offset), takes into effect on next report of device.
+The value must be a number.

+* `power_precision`: Number of digits after decimal point for power, takes into effect on next report of device.
+The value must be a number with a minimum value of `0` and with a with a maximum value of `3`

+* `voltage_calibration`: Calibrates the voltage value (percentual offset), takes into effect on next report of device.
+The value must be a number.

+* `voltage_precision`: Number of digits after decimal point for voltage, takes into effect on next report of device.
+The value must be a number with a minimum value of `0` and with a with a maximum value of `3`

+* `current_calibration`: Calibrates the current value (percentual offset), takes into effect on next report of device.
+The value must be a number.

+* `current_precision`: Number of digits after decimal point for current, takes into effect on next report of device.
+The value must be a number with a minimum value of `0` and with a with a maximum value of `3`

 ## Exposes